callstack/react-native-testing-library/website/docs/12.x/cookbook/index.md

 # Introduction

-This cookbook is intended to showcase various recipes for using RNTL.
+This cookbook is intended to showcase various best practices for using React Native Testing Library.